-Kigelia africana popularly known as the Sausage tree is widely distributed through the South, Central and West Africa, where it has a long history of use.
+Kigelia Africana popularly known as the Sausage tree is widely distributed through the South, Central and West Africa, where it has a long history of use.
 It is a multipurpose medicinal plant with many attributes and considerable potentials.
 It got its name due to huge sausage or cucumber-like fruit.
 Fruits (Pic.
-1) were commonly used among traditional healers to treat wide range of skin conditions such as fungal infections, eczema, psorasis and boils .
-The plant also has traditional uses such as anticancer, antiulcer, anti-aging, antioxidant, and anti-malarial .
+1) were commonly used by traditional healers to treat a wide range of skin conditions such as fungal infections, eczema, psoriasis and boils .
+The plant also has traditional uses such as anticancer, antiulcer, anti-ageing, antioxidant, and anti-malarial .

 Sausage Tree (Kigelia Africana) Extract Benefits for Exercise

-In folk medicine Kigelia africana is used for kidney and urinary disorders.
-A study in male albino rats evaluated diuretic potency of Kigelia africana aqueous bark extract.
+In folk medicine, Kigelia Africana is used for kidney and urinary disorders.
+A study in male albino rats evaluated the diuretic potency of Kigelia Africana aqueous bark extract.
 Different concentrations of the extract, 250 and 500mg/kg were orally administered and urine output was immediately measured after 5 hours of treatment.
 Significant dose-dependent diuretic activity was reported.
 The onset of diuretic action was within 1 hour and lasted up to 5 hours.

-Animal studies [10-13] report that K. africana has strong aphrodisiac effect.
-Various doses of K. africana fruit extract (100 and 500mg/kg) were reported to exhibit significant increase in the sperm count, testicular weight, body weight, testosterone levels and follicle-stimulating hormone both alone or as treatment to prevent cisplatin-induced testicular injury .
-It is interesting to note however that the 100mg/kg dose of K. africana fruit extract was more effective in enhancing the parameters recorded than the 500mg/kg dose.
+Animal studies [10-13] report that K. Africana has a strong aphrodisiac effect.
+Various doses of K. Africana fruit extract (100 and 500mg/kg) were reported to exhibit a significant increase in the sperm count, testicular weight, body weight, testosterone levels and follicle-stimulating hormone both alone or as a treatment to prevent cisplatin-induced testicular injury .
+It is interesting to note however that the 100mg/kg dose of K. Africana fruit extract was more effective in enhancing the parameters recorded than the 500mg/kg dose.
 Results are similar to the work of Abioye et al. as well as Ogbeche et al. .

 Other Uses of Kigelia Africana